 There’s a happiness conundrum that needs solving.
 Despite living in a rich country with income levels that put us in the top 1% in the world, there are still many unhappy people.
 This post explores what we can do to elevate our happiness.

-After a tense 14-12 softball victory, the six of us went to a nearby brewery for some beers and burgers.
+After a tense 14-12 softball victory, five of my teammates and I went to a nearby brewery for some beers and burgers.
 I ended up sitting next to our centerfielder who told me he used to hate his life.
 Let’s call him Biff.

 In high school, Biff was a popular guy.
 At 6′ 5″ tall, he played varsity baseball and varsity basketball.
 But he admitted he was sometimes cruel to the smaller kids and exchange students.
 He wasn’t proud of his actions and wished he could apologize to them today.